 As many of our patients will know, Bishopsgate Dental Care is now staffed by an all-female team.
-This in turn does tend to lend itself to female related topics of conversations in the staff room – from monthly hormonal cycles, female health issues, child care, diets….
-I once worked with a young man who, on completing his vocational trainee year (first year as a qualified dentist) thanked us not only for the knowledge he had gained about the everyday world of dentistry, but also very importantly, for the education he had received about the female reproductive system from the staff room that would stand him in good stead for the rest of his life!!
+This in turn does tend to lend itself to female-related topics of conversations in the staff room – from monthly hormonal cycles, female health issues, child care, diets….
+I once worked with a young man who, on completing his vocational trainee year (first year as a qualified dentist) thanked us not only for the knowledge he had gained about the everyday world of dentistry but also very importantly, for the education he had received about the female reproductive system from the staff room that would stand him in good stead for the rest of his life!!

 What we had never really talked about in the lunch break was the menopause.
-This changed however as soon as I (who was then the oldest member of the team) started waking up during the night boiling hot and drenched in sweat.
+This changed however as soon as I (who was then the oldest member of the team) started waking up during the night boiling and drenched in sweat.
 These hot flushes soon crept into daylight hours as well and I’m afraid, I have not suffered in silence.
-I have shared this with the team (apologies team) and patient’s alike (apologies to those of you) – several times a day being heard to say, I am so hot, turn that radiator off, can you open that door or where is my fan.
+I have shared this with the team (apologies team) and patients alike (apologies to those of you) – several times a day being heard to say, I am so hot, turn that radiator off, can you open that door or where is my fan.
 I have had some really interesting chats with other female patients of a similar age comparing symptoms and supplements that could help.

 The connection between menopause and oral health is complex.
 Teeth, gums and bones are very susceptible to the hormonal changes taking place during this time and as some of the changes are subtle your Dentist or Hygienist may be the first to notice:

-Menopause May Cause Dry Mouth (XEROSTOMIA)
+Menopause and Dry Mouth (XEROSTOMIA)

 Osteoporosis Can Affect Alveolar Bone